Shippable/docs/sources/deploy/deploy-amazon-ecs-cloud-native-cli.md

 They are two configuration files that are needed to achieve this usecase -

-* Resources are defined in your [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml/) file, that should be created at the root of your repository.
+* Resources are defined in your [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml/) file.
 Please find an overview of resources [here](/platform/workflow/resource/overview/).

-* Jobs are defined in your [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file, that should be created at the root of your repository.
+* Jobs are defined in your [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file.
 Please find an overview of jobs [here](/platform/workflow/job/overview/).

 ## Steps

 ###1.
 Define `app_image`.

 * **Description:** `app_image` represents your Docker image in your pipeline.
-In our example, we're using an image hosted on Docker hub.
+In our example, we're using an image hosted on Docker Hub.
 * **Required:** Yes.
 * **Integrations needed:** Docker Hub, or any [supported Docker registry](/platform/integration/overview/#supported-docker-registry-integrations).

 **Steps**

-1. Create an account integration using your Shippable account for your docker registry.
+1. Create an account integration using your Shippable account for your Docker registry.
     Instructions to create an integration can be found [here](http://docs.shippable.com/platform/tutorial/integration/howto-crud-integration/).
 Copy the friendly name of the integration.

 2. Add the following yml block to your [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml/) file.